OceanographyforEveryone/OpenCTD/README.md

 Andrew has used this [MightyOhn Geiger Counter Kit](http://mightyohm.com/blog/products/geiger-counter/) and this [Mega Menorah 9000 Soldering Kit](http://shop.evilmadscientist.com/productsmenu/756) to teach soldering and basic electronic principles to students from ages 10 to 65.

 Arduino is a relatively intuitive coding environment, but it can still seem daunting to first-time users.
 Practically, we have already created the code you will need to run the OpenCTD, but it is extremely beneficial, particularly for end users, to understand what the software is doing.
-The book [Environmental Monitoring with Arduino: Building Simple Devices to Collect Data About the World Around Us](http://amzn.to/28JBqOI) is short, easy to understand, and will provide you with some ideas for expanding your inventory of open-source environmental sensors.
+The book [Environmental Monitoring with Arduino: Building Simple Devices to Collect Data About the World Around Us](http://amzn.to/2xB15Xi) is short, easy to understand, and will provide you with some ideas for expanding your inventory of open-source environmental sensors.

 ### 2.0 Project Status

-The OpenCTD is now stable on the Qduino Mini platform, with comprehensive build instructions provided and a growing user community.
+The OpenCTD is stable on the Qduino Mini platform with comprehensive build instructions provided and a growing user community.
 We have validated the OpenCTD against commercial CTDs and are confident in the quality of the data.
-Users around the world are testing their own units and helping with instrument validation.
+Users around the world are building and testing their own units and helping with instrument validation.

 #### 2.1 Field Trials

-As we test and refine the design of the OpenCTD, critical field trials with essential data for assessing the quality, accuracy, and durability of the device will be archived in the [Field_Trials](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials) repository.
+As we test and refine the design of the OpenCTD, critical field trials with essential data for assessing the quality, accuracy, and durability of the device are archived in the [Field_Trials](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials) repository.

 + **_Lake Superior, R/V Blue Heron_:** Initial field trials were completed in October of 2015 and analysis of the data from the first several casts confirms the accuracy of OpenCTD at it was cast against a commercial CTD.
 Additionaly, OpenCTD was successfully deployed to a depth of 140 meters.
 All data and field notes from the first Field Trial can be found in the [Blue Heron 15-11](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials/Blue_Heron_2015-11) repository.

 + **_Gloucester Point, VA, Hurricane Hermine_:** Hurricane Hermine is a tropical cyclone that passed over our field site in coastal Virginia on September 4, 2016.
 To test the longevity of the batteries and the durability of the OpenCTD during long term deployments, Andrew placed two units in our Test Ditch (a tidally influence drainage ditch connected to the Mobjack Bay estuary), where they remained for 74 hours.
 Notes and data files can be found in the [HermineDeployment_9-2016](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials/HermineDeployment_9-2016) respository.

-+ **_Pressure Tests, 3-inch configuration_:** We sent the Lake Superior prototype to OpenROV headquarters to find out the failure limit for non-pressure compensated operation.
-Failures occured at 25m and 6m.
-Notes and data can be found in the [Pressure_Test_7-20-16](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials/Pressure_Test_7-20-16) respository.

-+ **_Temperature Sensor Equilibration Test_:** One of the big trade-offs between the OpenCTD and a commercial unit is that, while the sensors we use aren't actually less accurate than those you would find in a commercial unit, they are slower.
-Particularly the temperature sensors.
-This means that they take longer to reach equilibrium with their environment and in order to get accurate readings, users must be patient and do their conventional CTD casts just a little bit slower.
-Andrew conducted a bulk sensor equilibration test using the steel-clad thermistors.
-Notes and data can be found in the [Temperature_Test_8_4_2017](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Field_Trials/Temperature_Test_8_4_2017) repository.

-+ **_Pressure Tests, 2-inch configuration_:** We sent a 2-inch pipe prototype to OpenROV headquarters to find out the failure limit for non-pressure compensated operation. **Test will be conducted August 28, 2017 and uploaded soon after.**

 ### 3.0 Bill of Materials